To carry out licensable activities from a premises you need to apply for a premises licence.

 PO Box 634

 You must apply for a premises licence to the licensing authority for the area in which the premises is situated.
 You can apply online or by post.

 Before you complete the application form please read through the whole document first.
 Also be aware of any guidance notes that are included.
 Regarding the licensing objectives, please see our list of basic conditions for examples of what you can include.
-This is a list of standard conditions included in licences to ensure that the licensing objectives are met.
+This is a list of common conditions included in licences to ensure that the licensing objectives are met.
 Any information you give will be included as a condition of your licence upon it being granted.

 Please make sure you complete all parts of the application where relevant and refer to our frequently asked questions section below for further advice.

 You can apply and pay online on the GOV.UK website.
 You'll need to download a copy of the application form and fill this in using Adobe Acrobat Reader.
 If you're trying to open and complete the form on your smartphone but are unable to do this, please use a computer instead.
 You can use a PC free of charge at any of our library branches if you don’t have access to one.
 Alternatively you can print, fill in and scan a Microsoft Word version of the application form here.

 As well as your application form you'll also need to upload your accompanying documents.

 Please note: if you apply online we'll submit your application to the responsible authorities on your behalf.

 We'd encourage you to apply for a new premises licence on GOV.UK, as posted applications could be lost in transit.
 If you do submit your application by post, we advise sending this by recorded delivery.

 You can apply by post by sending your completed application form along with any accompanying documents, to: Barnsley Metropolitan Borough Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.